XuehaiPan/nvitop/README.md

 Type `nvhtop --help` for more information:

 ```
-usage: nvhtop [-h] [-m [{auto,full,compact}]]
+usage: nvhtop [-h] [-m [{auto,full,compact}]] [--mem-util-thresh th th]
+              [--gpu-util-thresh th th]

 A interactive Nvidia-GPU process viewer.

 optional arguments:
   -h, --help            show this help message and exit
   -m [{auto,full,compact}], --monitor [{auto,full,compact}]
                         Run as a resource monitor.
-Continuously report query data,
+Continuously report query
-                    rather than the default of just once.
+                        data, rather than the default of just once.
+If no
-                    If no argument is specified, the default mode `auto` is used.
+                        argument is specified, the default mode `auto` is
+                        used.
+  --mem-util-thresh th th
+                        Thresholds of GPU memory utilization to distinguish
+                        load intensity, (1 <= th <= 99, defaults: 10 80)
+  --gpu-util-thresh th th
+                        Thresholds of GPU utilization to distinguish load
+                        intensity, (1 <= th <= 99, defaults: 10 75)
 ```

 ## Screenshots